About Highgate Primary School

 To accommodate a rapidly growing student population, many additions have been made to the school.
 In 1999, the Undercover Area was built.
-In 2001, two purpose built demountables for Pre-Primary and Kindergarten were added to the school.
 In 2008, a new library was opened.
 In 2011, new additions to the school include a purpose built art room and new classrooms located behind the assembly area.
 In 2017 we opened a new 8 classroom purpose built Early Childhood Centre, Sandri House.
 A state of the art building that has won many awards it currently houses our Pre-Primary and Year 1 classes.

 The different family structures in the school reflect our diversity and encompassing ethos.
 The curriculum we offer provides many opportunities for the school to include all groups in a meaningful way.
 We consider ourselves an integral part of the local community.